acbilson/chaos-content/plants/technology/learn-webassembly-with-blazor.md

 While the basic tutorial looks fairly easy, it's crucial to have a service call to demonstrate the full power of what's possible.
 Practically every production-ready web app needs to fetch data from a backend database, so my learning must include this step to be worthwhile.

 Only related to the Web API portion, Scott Hanselman wrote a helpful overview of the latest C# code for a [Minimal Web API](https://www.hanselman.com/blog/exploring-a-minimal-web-api-with-aspnet-core-6).

+## Latest

+After beginning down the path of Blazor WebAssembly with a .NET Core Server backend, I realized that there was little benefit to building these separately (at least for this project).
+If I wanted to build a separate client and server I might just use Angular and .NET Core instead.
+So I've decided to pursue Blazor Server, which operates similarly to an updated version of ASP.NET Web Forms.

+## Install NuGet Packages

+I'm not using Visual Studio for this project, which is forcing me to learn the CLIs.
+Fortunately, the Microsoft CLIs have come a _long_ way since I first tried to use them pre-dotnet.

+One of the first things I needed to figure out was how to install the Entity Framework 6 NuGet packages (I want to use this ORM with a SQLite backend for data persistence).
+Turns out, that's a cinch.

+{{< highlight sh >}}
+dotnet package add System.Data.SQLite dotnet package add System.Data.SQLite.Core dotnet package add System.Data.SQLite.EF6
+{{< /highlight >}}